ArloL/postgres-sync-demo/README.md

     * We could write the data to e.g. RabbitMQ when we process the queue table entries
     * This shows that the proposed design is evolvable.
 * The target datastore must be fine with data being only partially in sync
+* You can't parallelize writing the target datastore - otherwise a DELETE can move before the INSERT

 # Resources